PowerAuth Networking SDK for Apple platforms

 // https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-iOS.md#token-based-authentication

-Basic endpoint (not signed) WPNEndpointBasic
+Basic endpoint (not authenticated) WPNEndpointBasic

 Example: